duzumaki/snapchat_tweets/README.md

-Delete all of your tweets every 3rd day (but this can be changed)
+Checks time of tweet and deletes it once it reaches 5 days in age (can be changed)

 ## Setup: